-- 2.13 An accredited person (who is or who may become an accredited data recipient of the consumer's CDR data) must provide each consumer with the option of using a pseudonym, or not identifying themselves, when dealing with the accredited person in relation to that data. - 2.14 Examples of 'dealings' include: - asking for the consumer's consent to collect, use and/or disclose their CDR data - providing a consumer with a consumer dashboard - communicating with the consumer (for example, when providing a CDR receipt to the consumer12 or notifying of collection under Privacy Safeguard 5)13 - using the consumer's CDR data to provide the requested goods or services to the consumer, and - the consumer electing that their redundant data be deleted under CDR Rule 4.16.14
+- 2.13 An accredited person (who is or who may become an accredited data recipient of the consumer's CDR data) must provide each consumer with the option of using a pseudonym, or not identifying themselves, when dealing with the accredited person in relation to that data. - 2.14 Examples of 'dealings' include: - asking for the consumer's consent to collect, use and/or disclose their CDR data - providing a consumer with a consumer dashboard

+- communicating with the consumer (for example, when providing a CDR receipt to the consumer6 or notifying of collection under Privacy Safeguard 5)7 - using the consumer's CDR data to provide the requested goods or services to the consumer, and - the consumer electing that their redundant data be deleted under CDR Rule 4.16.8

-Note: In some cases, an accredited data recipient may not be able to deal with a consumer on an anonymous or pseudonymous basis.
-See paragraphs 2.15 to 2.21 following.
+Note: Generally, in the banking sector, an accredited data recipient may not be able to deal with a consumer on an anonymous or pseudonymous basis.
+See paragraphs 2.15 to 2.22 following.